-4.2 Experimental
+4.2 Experiment

-Experiments were performed on a 500 MHz Bruker Avance III HD NMR spectrometer equipped with a Bruker 1.9 mm tripleresonance MAS probe in double-resonance configuration at a temperature of 285 K. All powdered samples (natural-abundance 240 glycine, natural-abundance L-histidine HCl·H2O) were purchased from commercial sources and used without further purification.
-Nutation spectra of glycine were recorded as two-dimensional experiments without sign discrimination in t_1 (simple sine amplitude modulation) at MAS frequencies of 15 and 30 kHz.
-The nominal rf-field amplitude was calibrated to 100 kHz using a nutation spectrum.
-Spectra were recorded with 512 t_1 increments with 12 scans each and a time increment for the nutation pulse of 2.5 μs.
-The spectral width in the direct dimension was set to 100 kHz and 1024 complex data points were acquired.
-Matlab (The MathWorks Inc., Natick, MA, U.S.A.) was used for data processing using a cosine-squared window function.
-245 Two-dimensional proton-proton correlation spectra of L-histidine with FSLG decoupling (Bielecki et al., 1989, 1990; Mote et al., 2016) in the indirect dimension were recorded at MAS frequencies of 14 and 28 kHz.
-Spectra were acquired with 512 t_1 increments with 8 scans each and time increments between 43.2 and 48 μs.
-States-type (States et al., 1982) data acquisition was used for phase sensitive detection and sign discrimination in t_1 .
-The spectral width in the direct dimension was set to 200 250 kHz and 1024 complex data points were recorded.
-Nutation-frequency selective I-BURP-2 (Geen and Freeman, 1991) pulses in the spinlock frame were used for sample restriction (Aebischer et al., 2020).
-The rf-field amplitudes were calibrated using a nutation spectrum and set to 100 kHz during hard pulses and spinlock.
+Experiments were performed on a 500 MHz Bruker Avance III HD NMR spectrometer equipped with a Bruker 1.9 mm triple-resonance MAS probe in double-resonance configuration at a temperature of 285 K. All powdered samples (natural-abundance glycine and natural-abundance L-histidine (HCl · H2O) were purchased from commercial sources and used without further purification.
+Nutation spectra of glycine were recorded as two-dimensional experiments without sign discrimination in $t_1$ (simple sine amplitude modulation) at MAS frequencies of 15 and 30 kHz.
+The nominal rf field amplitude was calibrated to 100 kHz using a nutation spectrum.
+Spectra were recorded with 512 $t_1$ increments with 12 scans each and a time increment for the nutation pulse of 2.5 μs.
+The spectral width in the direct dimension was set to 100 kHz, and 1024 complex data points were acquired.
+MATLAB (The MathWorks Inc., Natick, MA, USA) was used for data processing using a cosine-squared window function.
+The two-dimensional proton-proton correlation spectra of L-histidine with frequency-switched Lee-Goldburg (FSLG) decoupling (Bielecki et al., 1989, 1990; Mote et al., 2016) in the indirect dimension were recorded at MAS frequencies of 14 and 28 kHz.
+Spectra were acquired with 512 $t_1$ increments with eight scans each and time increments between 43.2 and 48 μs.
+States-type (States et al., 1982) data acquisition was used for phase-sensitive detection and sign discrimination in $t_1$ .
+The spectral width in the direct dimension was set to 200 kHz, and 1024 complex data points were recorded.
+Nutation-frequency-selective I-BURP-2 (Geen and Freeman, 1991) pulses in the spin lock frame were used for sample restriction (Aebischer et al., 2020).
+The rf field amplitudes were calibrated using a nutation spectrum and set to 100 kHz during hard pulses and spin lock.
 The FSLG decoupling was implemented using shaped pulses with a time resolution of 100 ns for the phase ramp.
-Shape files with 80, 108 and 160 points were used, corresponding to nutation frequencies about the effective field of 250, 185.2 and 125 kHz.
-The carrier was placed outside the spectral region of 255 interest, its position is indicated by an arrow.
-Spectra were processed in Matlab with zero-filling to 4096x4096 data points and the application of a cosine-squared apodization.
-The 1D spectra shown were obtained by summation over the relevant spectral region in ω_2 .
-Frequency axes in ppm were determined by comparison of the peak positions observed for the α and δ^2 proton resonances in histidine with those found in the literature (Mithu et al., 2013).
+Shape files with 80, 108, and 160 points were used, corresponding to nutation frequencies about the effective field of 250, 185.2, and 125 kHz.
+The carrier was placed outside the spectral region of interest, and its position is indicated by an arrow.
+Spectra were processed in MATLAB with zero-filling to 4096 × 4096 data points and the application of a cosinesquared apodization.
+The 1D spectra shown were obtained by summation over the relevant spectral region in $\omega_2$ .
+Frequency axes in parts per million (ppm) were determined by comparison of the peak positions observed for the $\alpha$ and $\delta^2$ proton resonances in histidine with those found in the literature (Mithu et al., 2013).

-5 Results and Discussion
+5 Results and discussion

-260 In this section, we discuss how a number of common solid-state NMR experiments are affected by the MAS time-modulated radio-frequency fields.
-This is done by analytical calculations based on the Floquet description presented in Section 3.1, numerical simulations and in some examples using experimental data.
+In this section, we discuss how a number of common solidstate NMR experiments are affected by the MAS timemodulated radio-frequency fields.
+This is done by analytical calculations based on the Floquet description presented in Sect.
+3.1, numerical simulations, and, in some cases, using experimental data.

-5.1 Nutation Spectroscopy
+5.1 Nutation spectroscopy

-5.1.1 Numerical Simulations and Experimental Results
+5.1.1 Numerical simulations and experimental results

-Nutation spectra represent a simple method to characterize the rf-field distribution in the sample.
-Such spectra were simulated for one-spin systems and the rf inhomogeneity was included in the rf Hamiltonian of Eq.
-(19) setting the nominal phase of the rf-field to zero corresponding to rf irradiation along the x axis.
-The nominal rf-field amplitude $\nu{1,\text{nom}}$ was set to 100 kHz and the four cases C1-C4 (s.
-Table 1) were studied.
+Nutation spectra represent a simple method for characterizing the rf field distribution in the sample.
+Such spectra were simulated for one-spin systems, and the rf inhomogeneity was included in the rf Hamiltonian of Eq.
+(19), setting the nominal phase of the rf field to zero corresponding to rf irradiation along the x axis.
+The nominal rf field amplitude $v{1,nom}$ was set to 100 kHz, and the four cases C1-C4 (see Table 1) were studied.
 As only isotropic spin interactions were considered, simulations were performed for a single crystallite orientation.